57 Suffolk Street, 1st Floor

 This program is held at three locations.
 For the school year 2023-24, E.N.
 White will offer grades PK-5, Kelly will offer PK-3, and Sullivan School will offer grades 6-8.

-Eligibility: For the dual language program, students entering preschool must be 4 years old on or before September 1, 2023.
-All students applying for grades 2-8 must be evaluated to determine their verbal, written, and reading level in Spanish.
+Eligibility: The dual language program requires students entering preschool to be 4 years old on or before September 1, 2023.
+(On a case by case basis, and if space is available, 3-year-old Spanish-speaking students may be enrolled.)
+All students applying for grades 1-8 must be evaluated to determine their eligibility based on their verbal, written, and reading level in Spanish.
 Those students must meet the Spanish language criteria for the grade they are applying to be accepted into that grade.
+Students entering preschool and kindergarten do not need to meet any eligibility requirements other than age.